 Clinical studies have shown that Swedish massage is an effective treatment method for reducing low back pain and for reducing pain and joint stiffness in knees affected by osteoarthritis.
 Like several other types of massage, Swedish massage can also reduce the amount of cortisol in saliva, a substance that is secreted in the body when we are stressed.
 Swedish massage can thus not only be used to treat pain and stiffness but can also help us deal with stress in everyday life.

-The good effects of the massage
+The good effects of the Swedish Massage

 Makes tense muscles soft and elastic